 Accommodation on Koh Tao

-Being on the backpacker end of the spectrum but wanting to avoid the party hostels we stayed at Save Bungalow located on the main street south of the pier.
+Being on the backpacker end of the spectrum but wanting to avoid the party hostels we stayed at a bungalow located on the main street south of the pier.

-Leaving Koh Tao, the Fast Ferry Back to Chumphon
+Leaving Koh Tao on the high-seep ferry back to Chumphon

 Just as we were warming to the place our 4 nights were up and it was time to leave.
 We contemplated staying a few nights longer but decided to look for some beach time on the mainland just north of Chumphon.